 Protests and demonstrations may infrequently occur and have the potential to turn violent without warning.

-A dangerous security environment may exist in areas bordering Burma.
+A dangerous security environment exists in Xaisomboun Province and in areas bordering Burma.

 Hazardous water conditions (including currents, tides, and undertows) may occur, especially in the Mekong River.
 Heed posted warnings, and avoid beaches that are not patrolled.
 Do not swim alone or after dark, and do not walk on any beach after dark.

 Passenger boats may be unsafe, including speedboats on rivers, especially the Mekong River.
 Decline water transportation in vessels that appear overloaded or lack personal flotation devices or life jackets.

 Basic safety standards for recreational water activities (including rafting, kayaking, and tubing) are often not in place.
 Rent water sports equipment from reputable operators.

 Basic safety standards for adventure activities (including recreational off-roading and ziplining) are often not in place.
 Travelers should only use reputable adventure-sport operators for activities and equipment rentals.